JPWS2013/16413-fa2022-project/README.md

 We have the following types in our domain:

--location: Represents locations in the kitchen.
+- location: Represents locations in the kitchen.
--item: Represents items in the kitchen.
+- item: Represents items in the kitchen.
--arm : Representsthe robotic arm.
+- arm : Representsthe robotic arm.

 We have the following predicates in our domain:

--opened: Records if a location is open or not (this predicate along with closed is used for locations that are drawers).
+- opened: Records if a location is open or not (this predicate along with closed is used for locations that are drawers).
--closed: Records if a location is closed or not.
+- closed: Records if a location is closed or not.
--openable: Records if a location can be opened.
+- openable: Records if a location can be opened.
 This differentiates between counters and drawers.
--gripped: Records if an item is being gripped by the robot arm.
+- gripped: Records if an item is being gripped by the robot arm.
--free: Records if the item is not being gripped by the robot arm.
+- free: Records if the item is not being gripped by the robot arm.
--itemat: Records what location a specific item is at.
+- itemat: Records what location a specific item is at.
--itemin: Records if an item is in an openable location.
+- itemin: Records if an item is in an openable location.
--armat: Records what location the arm is at.
+- armat: Records what location the arm is at.
--empty: Records if the arm is holding an item.
+- empty: Records if the arm is holding an item.
--surface: Records if a location is a surface or a cabinet.
+- surface: Records if a location is a surface or a cabinet.

 We have the following actions in our domain:

--open: This opens a location.
+- open: This opens a location.
 It requires the arm to be at the location and empty and for the location to be openable and closed.
 It makes the location opened and not closed.
--close: This closes a location.
+- close: This closes a location.
 It requires the arm to be at the location and empty and for the location to be openable and open.
 It makes the location closed and not open.
--grip: This causes an item to be gripped by the arm.
+- grip: This causes an item to be gripped by the arm.
 The arm must be empty, the item must be free, and the arm and item must be at the same location.
 It causes the arm to be not empty.
 It causes the item to be not free and gripped.
 It also causes the item to not be in the location anymore.
 This is because if the item is gripped, we assume it is in the same location as the arm.
 This means it is redundant to keep track of both locations.
--placein: This places the object in an openable location.
+- placein: This places the object in an openable location.
 It requires the item to be gripped, the arm at the location, and the location to be opened.
 This makes the the arm empty.
 It also makes the item free, not gripped, and makes itemat and itemin the location.
 We make both itemat and itemin satisified since itemat is the main predicate to keep track of an item's
--location.
+- location.
 We use itemin as a stronger condition to keep track of items in openable locations.
--placeon: This places the object at a non-openable location.
+- placeon: This places the object at a non- openable location.
 It requires the item to be gripped, the location to be a surface, and the arm at the location.
 This makes the the arm empty.
 It also makes the item free, not gripped, and makes itemat the location.
--move: This moves the arm from one location to another.
+- move: This moves the arm from one location to another.
 The arm must be in the start location.
 It causes the arm to be at the end location and not at the start location.

 Plan Generation: